Jocker271/scheduled-web-scraper/README.md

-# simple-web-scraper
+# scheduled-web-scraper
-This simple project is used to automatically generate views of specific webpages.
+This simple project is used to automatically generate backups of specific webpages.

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)